ansys/pyansys-sound/doc/source/getting_started.rst

     server, license_context = connect_to_or_start_server()

-You can now verify that PyAnsys Sound is up and running.
+You can now verify that PyAnsys Sound is running.

 .. code::